Babay L. Angles

 Rae Breaux

-Rae is an organizer, trainer, photographer, and full spectrum doula based in Los Angeles.
+Rae is an organizer, trainer, and photographer.
 She has over a decade of experience developing intersectional, cross-movement strategies around race, class, gender, and the systemic drivers of the climate crisis.
 Rae has a strong background in coordinating and implementing creative direct actions, ranging from technical actions to coordinating sustained mass mobilizations, and as a movement photographer using the power of images to create narratives and tell the stories of people and the planet.

 Tihi Hayslett